IBM i 7.4 Operating System Upgrade Overview

-HelpSystems will be hosting a webinar on August 8, 2019 with Darren Anderson, president of CPS Technology, on how to upgrade to version 7.4 of the IBM i operating system.
+HelpSystems hosted a webinar with Darren Anderson, president of CPS Technology, on how to upgrade to version 7.4 of the IBM i operating system.
 Darren has been helping IBM i teams upgrade their OS level for over two decades.
 His strategies and tips will save you some time.

 Why IBM i 7.4 (V7R4)?

 Let’s say you’re on IBM i 7.1 or 7.2 and are considering updating to IBM i 7.3.
 Why would you waste your time going to a release that is already over two years old?

 IBM has done a great job of documenting the new features in IBM i 7.4.
 Maybe you need the new high availability feature called Db2 Mirror for i, as you’ve been looking for active/active high availability.
 Another reason could be that you use PowerHA or BRMS and want to take advantage of the latest enhancements.
 Or maybe cybersecurity is on your mind.
 The enhancements for TLS and Authority Collections in IBM i 7.4 would be another good reason to upgrade.

 You might also be doing new development on IBM i and want the latest Db2 enhancements along with new open source support.
 If this is you, you should know that Rational Developer for i (RDi) has also had several enhancements over this past year, independent of the new OS levels.